titman/LCUserDefaults/README.md

 LCUserDefaults
 ==============

-A local storage strategy, faster, safer, simpler and eleganter than NSUserDefaults. ( 替代NSUserDefaults的绝佳方案！ )
+A local storage strategy, faster, safer, simpler and eleganter than NSUserDefaults.

 Example